-Table [6.1] Criteria for identifying relevant scope 3 activities Criteria Description Size They contribute significantly to the company's total anticipated scope 3 emissions (see section 7.1 for guidance on using initial estimation methods) Influence There are potential emissions reductions that could be undertaken or influenced by the company (see box 6.2) Risk They contribute to the company's risk exposure (e.g., climate change related risks such as financial, regulatory, supply chain, product and customer, litigation, and reputational risks) (see table 2.2) Stakeholders They are deemed critical by key stakeholders (e.g., customers, suppliers, investors, or civil society) They are outsourced activities previously performed in-house or activities outsourced Outsourcing by the reporting company that are typically performed in-house by other companies in the reporting company's sector Sector guidance They have been identified as significant by sector-specific guidance They meet any additional criteria for determining relevance developed by the Other company or industry sector
+Table [6.1] Criteria for identifying relevant scope 3 activities

+Criteria Description They contribute significantly to the company's total anticipated scope 3 emissions Size (see section 7.1 for guidance on using initial estimation methods) Influence There are potential emissions reductions that could be undertaken or influenced by the company (see box 6.2) Risk They contribute to the company's risk exposure (e.g., climate change related risks such as financial, regulatory, supply chain, product and customer, litigation, and reputational risks) (see table 2.2) Stakeholders They are deemed critical by key stakeholders (e.g., customers, suppliers, investors, or civil society) Outsourcing They are outsourced activities previously performed in-house or activities outsourced by the reporting company that are typically performed in-house by other companies in the reporting company's sector Sector guidance They have been identified as significant by sector-specific guidance Other They meet any additional criteria for determining relevance developed by the company or industry sector

-• Scope 3 screening tool: To help facilitate the adoption of the Scope 3 Standard and assist companies in determining the relevance of Scope 3 emissions sources, the GHG Protocol, in collaboration with Quantis, have released a free Scope 3 screening tool.
-This tool asks a number of relatively simple questions to approximate your Scope 3 inventory, and can be used by companies of all sizes and all sectors.
+• Scope 3 screening tool: To help facilitate the adoption of the Scope 3 Standard and assist companies in determining the relevance of Scope 3 emissions sources, the GHG Protocol, in collaboration with Quantis, have released a free Scope 3 standard and assist companies in determining the relevance of Scope 3 emissions sources, the GHG Protocol, in collaboration with Quantis, have released a free Scope 3 standard and assist companies of all sizes and all sectors.
 Please note that this tool is not a data collection tool and should only be used to make a first approximation of your Scope 3 emissions.
 Having used the tool to help determine the relevance of Scope 3 categories, companies should then develop more accurate approaches for categories shown to be a relevant source of emissions.

-[PM1.4] Did you have an emissions target that was active in the reporting year?
+[SME1.4] Did you have an emissions target that was active in the reporting year?